Slow Cooking: How Slow Cookers Work

 Now, we can get to the point and discuss how slow cookers do the magic they do.

 The slow cooker creates heat that is focused on the base of the pot.
-This heat doesn’t stay there or get lost – it goes up the sides of the vessel (where your food is, remember?).
+This heat doesn’t stay there or get lost – it goes up the vessel’s sides (where your food is, remember?).
 As the heat makes its way up the sides, it will start to cook the food.

 You control how fast or slow the food gets cooked by adjusting the temperature.

-When you choose a low temperature, your slow cooker only creates that amount of heat.
+When you choose a low temperature, your slow cooker only creates that heat.
 As a result, the food gets exposed to less heat and takes longer to cook.
-With higher temperatures selected, the slow cooker gets hotter, and the food inside cooks faster.
+With higher temperatures selected, the slow cooker gets hotter, and the food cooks faster.

 It is as simple as that – low heat makes the cooking process slower.
-This method lets the food simmer for longer, so it soaks up more flavor.
+This method lets the food simmer for longer, soaking up more flavor.
 Cooking meat in a slow cooker also helps you make your meat a lot softer and less chewy.

-Of course, this can depend on the meat type and recipe, so don’t expect fall-off-the-bone meat all the time.
+Of course, this can depend on the meat type and recipe, so don’t always expect fall-off-the-bone meat.

 Can I Convert Normal Recipes to Work in a Slow Cooker?